 The BGInS core faculty members are appointed full-time to the Arthur Kroeger College of Public Affairs, the home of the Bachelor of Global and International Studies program.
 They teach the GINS core courses within the degree and are the primary point of academic contact for BGInS students.

-The BGInS Visitors are distinguished scholars and practitioners who participate in the life of the program on a short-term basis.
+Our Visiting Scholars are distinguished scholars and practitioners who participate in the life of the program on a short-term basis.
 Annually, we welcome a Visiting Professor for one term, and a Fellow-in-Residence for the full academic year.

 Over 120 faculty members from 19 different academic units in the Faculty of Arts and Social Sciences, the Faculty of Public Affairs and the Sprott School of Business are affiliated with BGInS.
 Each of these faculty members has expertise in some aspect of global and international studies and/or some region of the world.
 Collectively, they provide an extraordinary breadth and depth of knowledge about the world we live in for students to draw upon.
 These faculty members have primary responsibility for teaching the courses that comprise the 18 BGInS Specializations; they also are available to supervise Honours Research Essays within BGInS.